open-austin/guiding-principles/README.md

 Draft guiding principles for the city of Austin and our community

 ### What problem are we trying to solve?
-We want to establish simple, memorable, and shareable principles to help guide our work.
+We want to establish simple, memorable, and shareable principles to help guide our work, and provide an opportunity to include the culture of Austin in how we share them.

 ### Who will benefit (directly and indirectly) from this project?
 - citizens